Fingernail & Toenail Fungus Best Practices Guide

 Thoroughly dry your nails prior to applying topical nail solution.
 Some people prefer to use a blow dryer to help remove excess moisture but this is not necessary.
 Once your nails are completely dry, read the instructions on the topical anti fungal of your choice.

 Ensure to apply 2-3 drops over the nail, sides, and underneath the rides.
-These open vulnerable areas allow for fungus growth.
+These open vulnerable areas allow for fungus.

 Allow enough time for the solution to dry and absorb – this could vary based on the amount applied to each nail.
-In many cases, five minutes or less is sufficient but we recommend consulting the instructions provided by your preferred treatment option.
+In many cases, five minutes or less is sufficient but we recommend consulting the label instructions.

-Click here for a detailed Product Comparison including user reviews, price breakdowns, guarantees, and overall scores to help you choose a treatment.
+Click here for a detailed Product Comparison including user reviews, price breakdowns, guarantees, and overall scores to help you choose a topical solution.
 Please come back and leave your feedback to help improve the overall quality of our review.

 Step #6 | Preventative Measures and Maintenance

-There are some nail maintenance formulas designed for warding off nail fungus but they’re not mandatory within our guide to maintain healthy nails.
+There are some nail maintenance formulas designed for warding off nail fungus but they’re not mandatory within our guide.
 Refer back to the prevention tips mentioned earlier and remember to rotate out any old footwear link 16 including socks.
 Sanitize all tools and if possible, try and identify the source of your nail fungus.
 Public communal areas such as locker rooms, dorms, pools are popular sources.
-If you don’t live in a climate where sandals are suitable or you’d prefer not to wear sandals during treatment, try a pair of ventilated mesh sneakers and rotate them out as needed.
-Moisture wicking socks are another alternative to help ward off nail fungus.There are no guarantees even when taking all the preventative tips in this guide you are always at risk of another bout.
-Taking these steps may help decrease the likelihood and keep your nails healthy after a successful treatment.
-Here are some helpful tips to keep in mind when choosing the proper footwear for preventing nail fungus development.
+If you don’t live in a climate where sandals are suitable or you’d prefer not to wear sandals, try a pair of ventilated mesh sneakers and rotate them out as needed.
+Moisture wicking socks are another alternative to help ward off nail fungus.There are no guarantees even when taking all the tips in this guide you are always at risk of another bout.
+Taking these steps may help decrease the likelihood and keep your nails looking great afterward.
+Here are some helpful tips to keep in mind when choosing the proper footwear.

 Wear mesh styled sneakers or opened toe shoes whenever possible